Guardian Bank Building: Description and history

-It was built in 1896 and stands adjacent to National City Center.
+It was built in 1896 and stands adjacent to National City Center (now PNC Center).
 At 221 ft tall, it was once one of the tallest buildings in America and tallest in Cleveland until 1922 when it was surpassed by the Keith Building.
 The building was designed by the firm of Shepley, Rutan, and Coolidge and remodeled by Walker and Weeks in 1915.
 It was converted to a Holiday Inn Express in 1999, and added to the National Register of Historic Places on September 8, 2000.